nmzaki/OTUS_ML_042024/README.md

 # About Me:
-For educational purposes in field of Machine learning Learning ML and Data Science
+For educational purposes in field of Machine learning<br>
+Learning ML and Data Science

 ### Connect with me: